 Princess Mako of Japan has delayed her wedding to Kei Komuro

 In announcing the delay, the Agency also cited "a series of important ceremonies next year" – seemingly referring to the handover of the Chrysanthemum Throne.
 Princess Mako is Emperor Akihito's oldest grandchild.
 The 84-year-old will abdicate on 30 April 2019, with Crown Prince Naruhito taking the throne.

 Mako and Kei – a law firm worker – announced their engagement in September.
 Their marriage will mean that the princess will lose her royal status; under Japanese law, female imperial family members forfeit their status upon marriage to a commoner, whereas male members do not.
 She said at the time: "I was aware since my childhood that I'll leave my royal status once I marry.
 While I worked to help the emperor and fulfil duties as a royal family member as much as I can, I've been cherishing my own life."

 The couple met five years ago while studying at the same university, and Kei proposed after dinner one evening in December 2013.
-He said he was happy and thankful to have been accepted by her parents, Prince Akishino – second in line to the Chrysanthemum Throne – and Princess Kiko, and her grandparents, Empress Michiko.
+He said he was happy and thankful to have been accepted by her parents, Prince Akishino – second in line to the Chrysanthemum Throne – and Princess Kiko, and her grandparents, Emperor Akihito and Empress Michiko.